Xiaotao Yang

 Haoyu Li (PhD, Fall 2023 - ): Seismic imaging and tectonic evolution of cratons

-Nathan joined the group in Fall 2020.
-He is working on characterizing the occurrence of earthquake sequences.
+Nathan joined the group as an undergraduate researcher in Fall 2020.
+He worked on characterizing the occurrence of global earthquake sequences, focusing on b-values and magnitude of completeness.

-Isabella (Izzy) joined the group in Fall 2020.
-She is working on the development of open-source seismic data processing package in Python.
+Isabella (Izzy) joined the group as an undergraduate researcher in Fall 2020.
+She worked on the development of the data downloading functionality of SeisGo, an open-source seismic data processing package in Python.